January 2020 Core Algorithm Update

 Later today, we are releasing a broad core algorithm update, as we do several times per year.
 It is called the January 2020 Core Update.
 Our guidance about such updates remains as we’ve covered before.
 Please see this blog post for more about that:https://t.co/e5ZQUA3RC6

 While they provided very few details on the update, they did indicate that it aligns with their other recent core algorithm updates, which are all aimed at providing searchers with the best possible experience.
 Let’s explore other recent updates and the approach you should take with your search engine optimization efforts in 2020 and beyond.

-Google sent shockwaves through the SEO seas by releasing a named-algorithm update, but BERT shouldn’t register as more than a ripple for your strategy.
+Google sent shockwaves through the SEO seas by releasing a named-algorithm update in November, but BERT shouldn’t register as more than a ripple for your strategy.

 BERT, or Bidirectional Encoder Representations from Transformers, is the latest iteration of Google’s natural language processing (NLP) capabilities.